-A team is dependent on an individual’s performance, therefore adding pressure to every player that steps up to pitch or bat.
+A Major League Baseball team is dependent on an individual’s performance, therefore adding pressure to every player that steps up to pitch or bat.
 “The pitcher stands alone on the rubber.
 The hitter stands alone in the box.
 You’re all alone,” states Dr. Ken Ravizza in USA Today.
+In this way, everyday folks can relate to MLB players and the enormous pressure that stands in the way of their mental health.

-Last June, pitcher Roberto Osuna (formerly with the Toronto Blue Jays and now with the Houston Astros), disclosed he was battling anxiety after missing consecutive games.
-Osuna does not believe his pitching mechanics are at fault as reported by ESPN, “This has nothing to do with me being on the field.
+In the past, pitcher Roberto Osuna has disclosed he was battling anxiety after missing consecutive games.
+Osuna does not believe his pitching mechanics are at fault, as reported by ESPN: “This has nothing to do with me being on the field.
 I feel great out there.
 It’s just when I’m out of baseball, when I’m not on the field, that I feel just weird and a little bit lost.”

-Although Osuna believes his anxiety is not tied to the game, it affected the hard-throwing right-hander’s performance and overall mental health.
-Osuna worked with Paddy Steinford, the Blue Jays’ mental performance coach to understand his notion of feeling “weird and a little bit lost.”
+Although Osuna believes his anxiety is not tied to the game, it has affected the hard-throwing right-hander’s performance and overall mental health.
+To address his anxiety, Osuna worked with Paddy Steinford, the Blue Jays’ mental performance coach to understand his notion of feeling “weird and a little bit lost.”

-In spite of that, in the last three decades, more players’ mental illnesses were acknowledged, as more names were placed on the disabled list (DL).
+In spite of that, in the last three decades, more players’ mental health struggles have been acknowledged, as more names have been placed on the disabled list (DL).
 Previously, a typical disabled list consisted only of physical injuries.

 Los Angeles Dodgers relief pitcher Hong-Chih Kuo was another player placed on the disabled list due to an anxiety disorder.
 As he began his 2011 season, he was a promising star on the rise after making All-Stars the previous year.
 But he seemed to struggle locating pitches, which is typically associated with performance anxiety disorder.